Deploying Grafana

 • It works very well in a containerized environment like Aptible.

-Once you created the PostgreSQL Database, create a tunnel using the aptible db:tunnel command, then connect using psql and run the following commands to create a sessions database for use by Grafana:
+Once you have created the PostgreSQL Database, create a tunnel using the aptible db:tunnel command, then connect using psql and run the following commands to create a sessions database for use by Grafana:

 CREATE DATABASE sessions;